 2. Joffrey’s Coffee and Tea Company

 This is certainly a fascinating company to look into.
-Founded out of Tampa, Florida in 1984 and being one of the first specialty coffee roasters in the area, this company has prided itself on providing exceptional roasts to its customers, and it certainly has done that, but there is another thing that makes this company so famous.
+Founded out of Tampa, Florida in 1984 and being one of the first specialty coffee roasters in the area, this company has prided itself on providing exceptional roasts to its customers, and it certainly has done that, but there is another thing that makes this company quite unique.
 This company makes exclusive coffee roasts for certain Disney resorts as well as certain restaurants in Disney parks!
 Some resorts/restaurants that this company makes exclusive roasts for include the Aulani Disney Resort, Tiffin’s Restaurant in Disney’s Animal Kingdom, Steakhouse 55 at the Disneyland Hotel, the Carthay Circle Restaurant in Disney’s California Aventure, and Napa Rose at Disneyland’s Grand Califonian Hotel.
-On top of all of that, Joffrey’s also makes their own signature blends not affiliated with Disney, as well as a varied selection of teas, as the company name would suggest.
+On top of all of that, Joffrey’s also makes their own signature blends and flavors not affiliated with Disney, as well as a varied selection of teas, as the company name would suggest.
 No matter what your tastes or brewing methods, Joffrey’s is sure to have something you’ll enjoy!

 3. Mystic Monk Coffee